alanng10/Secane/Docue/Require/a.md

 in count of 64 kilo byte block.

 Secane require has Compute.
-Compute has speed is 1.4 tera Mov operate per second.
+Compute speed is 1.4 tera Mov operate per second minimum.